by Mike Geary, Certified Personal Trainer, Certified Nutrition Specialist

 As you may have red in other newsletters of mine …or in my Truth about Abs book… one of the biggest problems with highly processed and refined vegetable oils (such as corn oil, soybean oil, and yes, even canola oil!) is that the polyunsaturated component of the oil is highly unstable under heat, light, and pressure …and this heavily oxidizes the polyunsaturates which increases free radicals in your body.

 The end result of all of this refining and processing are oils that are highly inflammatory in your body when you consume them.
 They potentially contribute to heart disease, weight gain, and other degenerative diseases.

 The reason that extra virgin olive oil is good for you is that it is cold pressed without the use of heat and solvents to aid extraction.

 Canola oil, on the other hand, is typically extracted and refined using high heat, pressure, and petroleum solvents such as hexane.

 Most canola oil undergoes a process of caustic refining, degumming, bleaching, and deoderization… all using high heat and questionable chemicals.

 Even worse, all of this high heat, high pressure processing with solvents actually forces some of the omega-3 content of canola oil to be transformed into trans fats.

-According to Dr. Mary Enig, PhD, and Nutritional Biochemist, “Although the Canadian government lists the trans fat content of canola at a minimal 0.2 percent, research at the University of Florida at Gainesville, found trans fat levels as high as 4.6 percent in commercial liquid canola oil”.
+According to Dr. Mary Enig, PhD, and Nutritional Biochemist (author of, Know Your Fats: The Complete Primer for Understanding the Nutrition of Fats, Oils and Cholesterol) (my affiliate link), “Although the Canadian government lists the trans fat content of canola at a minimal 0.2 percent, research at the University of Florida at Gainesville, found trans fat levels as high as 4.6 percent in commercial liquid canola oil”.

 …and this is the crap they’re marketing to you and I as a “health oil”?